 In 2010, Bill decided it was time to expand his outdoor recreation world and built the Gallatin River Classic ZipLine Tour.
 By opening day 2013, we had 4 zip tour options in two locations.

 And finally, the most recent addition to “Wild Bill’s World of Adventure” is the Bozeman Office on Main Street, housing Madison River Tubing Shuttles & Rentals.
-The popularity of the office has steadily grown over the last 3 years.
+The popularity of the office has steadily grown ever since its inception in 2012.

-Now in our 24th year as a Bozeman-based, family owned and operated business; we have worked with some amazing people and enjoyed lots of hilarious times.
+Now in operation for more then 30 years as a Bozeman-based, family owned and operated business; we have worked with some amazing people and enjoyed lots of hilarious times.
 We continue to strive to give our customers a top-notch outdoor experience and make ‘em laugh with our stupid jokes.
 We are happy to have you join us in making history!

 Check out all our old-school photos below!